alttch/eva3/doc/lm/decision_matrix.rst

 parameters one-by-one after the rule is created.

 To specify condition and action during rule creation, use the following format.
-Note that controller doesn't check does condition item and/or macro exist on the moment of rule creation:
+Note that controller doesn't check is condition item and/or macro exists on the moment of rule creation:

 .. code:: bash